CoraWeb - helping you trace your family history

 National Archives of Scotland

 The Archives holds the public and legal records of Scotland plus many local and private archives.
 There is detailed information on the collection plus online fact sheets and links to online records.
 Kirk session records for the whole of Scotland have been digitised and are currently available at the Archives (not online).
 These records consist of the minutes and accounts of kirk sessions, presbyteries, synods and the General Assembly of the Church of Scotland.
 They also contain a wide variety of other documents, providing a picture of everyday life in Scotland from the 16th century onwards and amount to more than 25,000 volumes, about 5 million pages of information.
-Later in 2011 it is planned to make these records more widely available online via a subscription-based service.
+It is planned to make these records more widely available online via a subscription-based service.
 Researchers will have the choice of accessing the records free of charge in various Scottish archives, or using the subscription service.
 On 1 April 2011, the General Register Office for Scotland merged with the National Archives of Scotland to become the National Records of Scotland (NRS).

 Aberdeen City and Aberdeenshire Archives